Become a better medic. Join Today!

 MUSCLES OF RESPIRATION: The muscles of respiration include the muscles between the ribs (intercostals) and the diaphragm, which is the main muscle of respiration.

 the intercostal muscles lie between the ribs and pull the ribs together, helping to shrink the size of the chest cavity and make the exhalation of air easier.
-They also help from the chest wall, which protects the organs.
+They also help form the chest wall, which protects the organs.

 The muscles of the neck and back also assist with respiration, but they help with inspiration in cases where massive airflow is needed, not during normal respiration at rest.